 All contracts are approved by the Board of Supervisors and executed by the Chair of the Board of Supervisors.

-Consultant selection process must include a review of the scope of services and the contractor’s professional qualifications.
+Effective October 20, 2022, contracts for services greater than $100,000 require a competitive selection process which may include a review of the scope of services and the contractor’s professional qualifications.
 All contracts are approved by the Board of Supervisors and executed by the Chair of the Board of Supervisors.

 A local vendor preference credit of five percent (5%) for El Dorado County businesses shall be applied when evaluating bids for supplies, goods, materials furnishings and other personal property.